Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Monte Carlo updates and efficiency benchmarks

 The two updates we have described above are limited in their action to a single spatial site.
 This is highly restrictive and immediately suggests that our simulation would not be able to sample configurations with different spatial patterns efficiently.
 To remedy this, we introduce here a cluster update which moves rods in both space and time.
 Similar to the vertical shuffle update, this is a micro-canonical update, as we do not change the numbers of $H_V$ or $H_K$ type operators, but only their positions.
 Identity operators play no role in this update.
 The detailed balance relations used here are non-trivial only for a spatial system which is at least two-dimensional, and thus we describe this update on the Kagom\'e link lattice (Fig.~\ref{FigKL}).
 This update can be thought of as the worm update for classical dimer models~\cite{alet2006classical}, extended into the temporal dimension.
 Although this may suggest that our update stays in a fixed temporal slice, this is not the case, and it allows for additional flexibility as explained below.

 We begin by creating a list of all rods and their positions in the current space-time configuration.
 This needs to be done only once if the update is to be repeated a set number of times.
 After each successful update, we just edit the details of the rods which have changed positions.
 Of all available rods, we pick one at random to initiate the update.
 We then proceed to sequentially move conflicting rods, thus building a membrane of modified rods as we go, until we reach a configuration which is a valid rod configuration.
-This movement of rods proceeds via a recursive step, which can be understood as follows.
+We use a simple solution to the detailed balance equations which requires that there should be at most one conflicting rod at each step of the membrane building process (Fig.~\ref{FigRD1}(b)).
+A detailed discussion of this condition as well as of the recursive steps required to move rods is presented in App.~\ref{AppC}.